<

 Monitoring by NGO's:

-However, the presence of an animal welfare monitor does serve a very useful role and is recommended (and often insisted upon by international clients).
-Whilst not a legal requirement, it is a sensible voluntary, self -regulatory measure that protects animals and safeguards trainers and the Production from unfounded allegations of animal mistreatment.
+It is a sensible measure and widely recognised that the presence of an animal welfare monitor does serve a very useful role that is often insisted upon by international clients.
+It protects animals and safeguards trainers and the Production from unfounded allegations of animal mistreatment.

 For AACL monitoring contact Inspector Rulof Jackson : 082 892 2776